-Physical and legal custody are the two main types and these may be arranged by the divorcing couple, with help from a third party, or through the local court system.
+Physical and legal custody are the two main types and these may be arranged by the divorcing couple, with help from a third party, such as a mediator, or through the local court system.
 Joint custody is a common arrangement and it is available to many divorcing couples.
 The first step to getting joint custody is working with an experienced family law attorney for a free consultation.

 Getting Joint Custody is Possible!

 Joint custody is possible when parents share physical and/or legal custody.
 Physical custody is actual caregiving and legal custody (allocation of parental responsibility) is the responsibility to make decisions regarding the education, healthcare, religion, and other important aspects of childrearing.
 When parents share custody equally, they split time with children evenly and have equal responsibility for making decisions regarding their children.